Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 ![maths-sum-option.png](014-iterators/maths-sum-option.png)

-🦀 Doing it this way, for some reason, the Option _needs_ to be owned, so we can `.into_iter()` on the collection, if we don't need to use the collection afterward.
+🦀 When doing it this way, for some reason, the Option _needs_ to be owned, so here we've `.into_iter()`'d the collection, as we don't need to use the collection afterward.

-🦀 Or, if we need to keep the collection, because i32 is Copy, we could chain `.iter()` with `.copied()`
+🦀 Or, if we do need to keep the collection, because i32 is Copy, we could chain `.iter()` with `.copied()`

 ![maths-sum-option-copied.png](014-iterators/maths-sum-option-copied.png)